scrapinghub/portia/docs/spiders.rst

 Start pages are the initial URLs that Portia will visit to start the crawl.
 You can add and remove start pages on the left menu.

-You can choose how Portia will follow links under ``Link Crawling``.
+You can choose how Portia will follow links under ``LINK CRAWLING``.

 .. image:: _static/portia-spider-link-crawling.png
     :alt: Link crawling properties